stil4m/master-se/software-construction/notes-programming-style.md

 ### Notes:

+* Limited amount of memory
+* Can't ignore the size of the data to be processed.
 * Constraints may be imposed externally (hardware/memory/compatibility of assembly)
 * Constraints may be self imposed (follow this style, readibility, past experience).

+# Go Forth

+### When:

+You have a sta

+### Characteristics:

+* Stack based programming model.
+Post fix notation.
+* Access to a heap with named variables.
+* Decompostion in smaller sub problems.
+Refilling the step with new data structures.

+### Notes:

+* Only on stack machine interpreters